petejos80/ViKnow-App/README.md

 Viknow is an application built to assist waiters and waitresses in suggesting food/wine pairings for customers.
 The application uses the Snooth Food and Wine API to fetch food and wine pairings, while the Typeahead.js library is used to provide real-time auto-complete and auto-suggest functionality to users based on their input.

+## Project Background

+This project was built by a team including myself (petejos80) and three other developers.
+My core contribution to this prohject was integrating the Typeahead.js library and the Google Maps API.

 ## Getting Started

 * Clone the Github repository to your local machine: